 • Co2/CH3/CuO Composite Nano Material Mix

 When you build your device make sure you fix the coils into your container.
 The system should be fastened securely so that it cannot move around inside.
 Your vehicle moves around, it shakes, it vibrates and we all live in different areas of the world with different conditions.
 The less movement the better.
 It is advised not to use silicone as it removes the Nano Coating.
 Using hot glue has been shown to give some problems over time, especially when exposed to intense heat.
 Some people use polyester resin glue as an alternative to hot glue.
 You could also pad it with foam or alternately strap it with cable tie.

 If you decide to use glue, we recommended placing the Magravs Car Unit in a cool dry place away from the engine.
-When placing your device you could stack the two individual units together as demonstrated in the assembly instruction video, installed horizontal or vertical.
+When placing your device you could stack the two individual units together.
 It could also be placed in various areas in the car.
 We prefer to have one unit under each of the front seats of the vehicle.
 Simple wiring will be required to do this.

 The loose wire in your coil setup is rolled into a spiral and placed over the Gans Material.
 The unit which is connected to the negative terminal will have the Magnetical wire in a spiral over the Gans material and the other unit, the Gravitational wire in the centre over the Gans as depicted in the Graphic above.

 The Keshe Foundation’s Arizona Factory will build the Magravs Car Unit on this particular design.
 To build your own Magravs Car Power Unit please follow the steps described in the first part of our Build a Magrav Page.
 This is a double single stack design as apposed to the 3 stack single unit.